JohanBellander/CdaCLI/SPEC_PHASES.md

 - Frontend: `apps/web/src/features/<feature>/components/`
 - Next.js: `apps/web/src/app/` App Router pages/layouts
 - React components import TanStack Query hooks, not raw Axios

+**Completion Criteria**:
+- `npm run build` passes and the runtime (e.g., `npm start`) boots cleanly.
+- `cda run --phase presentation --exec` completes with **0 violations** before claiming the phase is done.
+- For web-based CRM projects, ship a minimal but usable UI that lets a user create, list, and update the core CRM entities through a browser.
+- Do not declare the system complete until the final CDA pass, build, and runtime all succeed together.

 **Validation Scope**: Run validation with `--phase presentation` to check ALL constraints (Phase 1-5).